-After losing the money during a “panic-driven, opportunistic crime,” Yanagida denied his involvement.
-However, it was only when Crown Casino staff identified him that he came clean.
+After losing the money in what Judge Dyer described as a “panic-driven, opportunistic crime”, Yanagida initially denied his involvement.
+It was only when Crown Casino staff identified him that he came clean.

-This was the case for one British man who pleaded guilty after stealing £1m ($1.26m) from his employer to continue gambling.
-According to a report from December, Steve Girling would play £100 ($127) a spin on fixed-odds betting terminals (FOBTs), spinning every few seconds.
+One British man pleaded guilty after stealing £1m ($1.26m) from his employer to continue gambling.
+According to a report from December, Steve Girling would play £100 ($127) a spin on fixed-odds betting terminals (FOBTs), with spinning taking place every few seconds.

 In another report, a CardPlayer magazine employee was charged with embezzling around $1.1m (£865,000) from her employer while serving as the company’s financial controller between 2011 and 2016.
 Meanwhile, in California, two nuns reportedly stole $500,000 (£392,000) from a Catholic school.
 The pair traveled to Las Vegas for gambling weekends away over a 10-year period before they were eventually found out.